 After Death Comes Rebirth

 I just had a numerology astrology tarot reading which happened to be on the death day in the death year of my chart.
-Two of the theme cards are the Judgement card and Death card.
+Two of the main cards in the reading are the Judgement card and Death card.
 The Judgement card shows up when we reawaken what lays dormant and no longer serves us in order to release it.
 The Death card represents that which dies away and that which gets reborn.

 Just as the cards say, I did lose a couple things in the past week that I really love.
 As I have been going through the experience of that loss, I have been dancing in the question, “What do I get to learn and what new things will come in?”

 In the middle of ballet class on Monday, I became aware of something I was gripping onto like cat’s claws.
 After having a few experiences of giving something up only to get something better, I have developed more trust in the Divine's way.
 Immediately once I noticed that grip, I exclaimed inside my head, “I surrender God.
 I surrender!
 Take what no longer serves me.
 I know you will fill me up with something greater.”
 A smile of relief came across my face and an extra kick bounced into my dance.

 Since my foot surgery at the end of last year, I had to relearn how to walk, dance, and practice yoga.
 At first there was pain to work through, then astonishment at how discombobulated my body felt, and finally frustration at not being where I was before surgery.
 On top of that, in the process of my body readjusting itself, my back went out.
 Was that previous body and all its skills lost and gone?